Story of Venice V Hotel

 The Crown Jewel of Venice

 The V is set in a 1915 historic building (originally called The Waldorf), dubbed “the Crown Jewel of Venice” for its modern amenities like steam heat electricity and a telephone in each room.
-Over the last century, the V has served as the backdrop for countless Hollywood films and has been home to early A-List stars, many who lived long-term in our penthouse bungalows.
+Over the last century, the Venice V has served as the backdrop for countless Hollywood films and has been home to early A-List stars, many who lived long-term in our penthouse bungalows.

 Old photograph of venice beach boardwalk